alexandrascript/tech-writing-tools/accessibility/style.md

 ### Language

+- Avoid "enable" and "disable" in technical documentation, as related to toggles or service activation
+   - Use "turn on" or "start" for enable and "turn off" or "stop" instead of disable
+   - For the word "disabled" as related to people, [disabled is not a bad word](https://themighty.com/2019/07/ok-to-say-disabled/).
+That said, don’t assume how someone wants to be labeled.
+Wait for people to tell you how they identify and what language they prefer.
 - Avoid directional instructions and visual language.
    - Readers may not be able to see the layout of a page or the UI, and it is unhelpful to people using screenreaders or an unexpected layout (mobile vs. desktop).
 Instead of "above", "left", "right", etc, use "earlier", "later", or "following".
    - Avoid referring to UI elements by color, shapes and patterns.
 Use the element's label whenever possible.